Anja Šaranović: Personal life

 Šaranović studied Human resources at University of Belgrade's Faculty of Security Studies.
 She speaks English, Russian and Italian in addition to her native Serbian, and is actively engaged in athletics and swimming.
 For seven years she attended acting school in Belgrade and started her modeling career at seventeen, participating in Belgrade Fashion Week.
-On June, 2017, Šaranović married professional basketball player Dragan Zeković.
+In June 2017, Šaranović married professional basketball player Dragan Zeković.

 Anja was one of fourteen finalist of Competition in Oratory which was held on 27 January 2011 at the Belgrade Law School.

 Miss Serbia 2010

 As Miss Vrnjacka Banja Anja got a chance to participate in Miss Serbia 2010 pageant where she was chosen to represent Serbia at Miss Universe 2011.

 Miss International 2010

 Prior to her participation in Miss Universe 2011, Šaranović was the official representative of her country to the 2010 Miss International pageant held in Chengdu, where she placed as one of the Top 15 semifinalists of the competition, Šaranović took sixth place and was the highest ranked contestant from Europe.
 That was first placement for Serbia after separation from Montenegro and the second placement for Serbia since the Miss International competition started; the first was in 2005 when Sanja Miljanić representing Serbia and Montenegro finished in the top 12.